 |Medium||Your system is operating and the issue’s impact on your business operations is moderate to low; a workaround or alternative is available.|

 |Low||The issue is a minor inconvenience and does not impact business operations in any significant way; issues with little or no time sensitivity.|

-Whenever possible, customers are advised to file tickets as Medium urgency, reserving the use of High for exceptional, non-urgent circumstances that require a more immediate response.
-Low urgency should be utilized for issues which can be addressed within the next business day, as this allows us to more quickly respond to other issues which are more time-sensitive.
+Whenever possible, customers are advised to file support tickets as Medium urgency, reserving the use of High for exceptional, non-urgent circumstances that require a more immediate response.
+Low urgency should be utilized for issues which can be addressed within the next business day, as this allows Acquia Support to more quickly respond to other issues which are more time-sensitive.
 For more information, see Issue Urgency Definitions.